 You can download Zotero for free here: www.zotero.org.

-This video tutorial will give you an overview on how to use Zotero.
+This 5 min. video tutorial will give you an overview of how to use Zotero.

 Faculty and staff are encouraged to use the “My Publications” feature in Zotero desktop to keep track of their published work.
 The files saved in this designated folder will be used to automatically populate your Zotero profile page which is accessible online.
 The bibliographic information saved in this folder will have the same flexibility in organizing and citing as other material saved in Zotero.
 This profile has the capability to link directly to PDF documents, be mindful of your copyright agreement before enabling this feature.